mgks/webflow-module/README.md

-  Target Audience - Selecting the audience you want to attract to your website Offerings - Services/products going to be placed on the website Communication - Communication channels to be made available to your users/visiters Identity - Finalize website identity and body persona
+  Target Audience - Selecting the audience you want to attract to your website Offerings - Services/products going to be placed on the website Communication - Communication channels to be made available to your users/visiters Identity - Understanding website identity and body persona

 # GOALS
   Achievement - Periodic goals overview for website